 The blm utility reads file init.ext and generates file actrl.ext.
 This file is a template ctrl file; often it is very close to a complete input file.
 Edit actrl.ext and copy it to ctrl.ext, as explained in many tutorials, such as the basic Si tutorial.
-It can accept many command line arguments that modify its generation of the ctrl file; they are documented here.
+It can accept many command line arguments that modify its generation of the ctrl file.

 Generating init file from a POSCAR file or a CIF file